Strauaar/JSGame/README.md

   + If the color of the ball is the same as the side of the disc that it collides with, it will bounce off.
   + If not, the ball will stick to the outside of the disc.
   + Projectiles cannot bounce off parts of the disc that are covered in projectiles.
-+ Goals
-  + Goals will be placed around the canvas and the objective is to get the projectiles to go towards and pass the goals.
 + Power-ups
   + Such power-ups will be implemented:
     + The user can release all the stuck projectiles on the disc in directions normal to the the face of the disc.